 You will want to look at the favorite’s past fight history and breakdown their performances.
 This includes looking at how many fights went past nine rounds, which round did they usually win if it was a KO and the most common method of victory.

-You should also do the same for the opponent.
+Do the same for the opponent.
 If they have previous losses, you can see in what rounds they started to falter or see how well they performed against this particular style of fighter.

 This will allow you to spot potential betting opportunities at good odds.